limbeeks/getting-started-with-cypress/tutorial/using-cypress/runnning-cypress.md

 ## Installing Cypress

-As long as you have Node.js installed on your machine running cypress is straightforward.
+As long as you have Node.js installed on your machine running Cypress is straightforward.

-1. Open a command prompt or Powershell window (from now on called te **terminal** window)
+1. Open a command prompt or Powershell window (from now on called the **terminal** window)
 2. Create a new folder on your machine

 > **Note**: For ease of clean up I use `C:\Temp\Cypress\Sandbox` for experimenting